PluribusDigital/playbook/branding/assets.md

 # Brand Assets

-This page is intended to share the vital info that might be needed by STSI staff, partners, etc. when referencing the company.
+This page is intended to share the vital info that might be needed by Pluribus Digital staff, partners, etc. when referencing the company.
 For example, a partner might want our logo for a proposal, or we might need to share similar information when sponsoring an event.

 ## Company Description

-Solution Technology Systems, Inc. (STSI) is a small, steadily growing digital services firm serving the federal government.
+Pluribus Digital is a small woman-owned digital services firm serving the federal government.
 Government services are becoming less about paper and manual processing and more about providing services as great digital products.
-STSI helps government organizations with this digital service transformation with hands-on services.
+Pluribus helps government organizations with this digital service transformation with hands-on services.

 * Development: We build cloud-based digital products and modernize legacy applications to support agility and mission effectiveness.
 * DevOps: We automate technical delivery to improve quality and efficiency, and move toward a culture of automation and continuous delivery.